infralight/k8s-collector/README.md

         --set clusterId=<cluster_id>
     ```

-The collector's OCI-compliant Docker image is hosted in Docker Hub.
+The collector's OCI-compliant Docker image is [hosted in Docker Hub](https://hub.docker.com/r/infralightio/k8s-collector).
 The image is
 built from a [Dockerfile](Dockerfile) that uses an Alpine-based Go image
 and employs a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process to compile the collector into a
 [statically-linked binary](https://en.wikipedia.org/wiki/Static_library).
 The resulting image does not use any base layer,
 thus keeping its size as small as possible and improving security.

-The image is named `infralight/k8s-collector`.
+The image is named `infralightio/k8s-collector`.

 ## Configuration